Product Documentation Menu

 It is important to note that Hostwinds has no affiliation with the S3 browser.
 However, we will use the S3 browser in the instructions below to illustrate how to access S3 Compatible Storage.

 Note: To make any of the changes outlined here, you must log in to the Hostwinds Client Area.
 This documentation will show you how to access our Object Storage by use of an S3 browser API.
+Be aware that Hostwinds Object Storage is charged at a very low hourly rate per GB.

 First, You need to enter your Cloud Portal.
 This section is separate from your Client Area to streamline your workflow and separate necessary tasks.